vkondi/ai-code-reviewer/README.md

 ## Features

-- Support for multiple programming languages
+- Support for multiple programming languages (auto-detection and manual selection)
 - Real-time code editing with Monaco Editor
 - AI-powered code review and refactoring suggestions
-- Modern, dark-themed UI
+- Modern UI with dark and light themes (toggleable)
+- Automatic language detection as you type or paste code
 - Copy-to-clipboard functionality for refactored code

 ## Prerequisites